BuilderIO/builder/packages/utils/README.md

 ## extendAsyncProps

-`extendAsyncProps` it extends any component options (props) that matches the mapper asynchrnously.
+`extendAsyncProps` works by extending any component options (props) that matches the mapper asynchrnously.

 ### Example